Peter-van-Tol/LiteX-CNC/docs/src/readme.rst

 After loading the main driver, the board-driver can be loaded.
 At this moment only ethernet cards are supported using the ``litexcnc_eth`` board-driver.
-All the board-driver modules accept a load-time modparam of type string array, named ``config_file``.
-This array has one config_file string for each board the driver should use.
-Each json-file is passed to and parsed by the litexcnc driver when the board-driver registers the board.
-The paths can contain spaces, so it is usually a good idea to wrap the whole thing in double-quotes (the " character).
-The comma character (,) separates members of the config array from each other.
+All the board-driver modules accept a load-time modparam of type string array, named ``connection_string``.
+This array has one ip-addreess string for each board the driver should use.
+The default port the driver will connect to is ``1234``.
+When another port should be used, the port can be supplied in the ``connection_string``, i.e. ``10.0.0.10:456``.

 .. code-block:: shell

-    loadrt litexcnc_eth config_file="/workspace/examples/5a-75e.json"
+    loadrt litexcnc_eth connection_string="10.0.0.10"

 The driver exposes two functions to the HAL: